doombubbles/bg3-mods/README.md

 **Obsidian Laced Robe** - Now has the additional affed Obsidian Armour: You have +1 to Armour Class and Saving Throws as long as you've had Heat within the past turn

+**Thermodynamaxe** - Is now permanently dipped in Fire, and passive changed slightly to "Whenever you deal damage with a melee weapon attack, you gain 2 turns of Heat."

 ### Markoheshkir

 - Added "Force to be Reckoned With" attunement to Force damage